nategallana/GH-MallLink/README.md

 Used Python for reading, fetching, and converting the Cloud data to SQL.
 Used C# for reading, fetching, and converting the Paradox database values to SQL.
 Used SQLite for the database.
+.NET framework version 8.0, hard coded design and not drag drop.

 If the SQLite database were deleted, the system will automatically create a new one after processing an EOD date.
 Auto export of .SALE file as well for both Paradox and Cloud values.